jiangxinmeng1/tae_design/update_async_index_design.md

   ```

 - `JobStatus` records status information about the job and its latest iteration.

+- `job_state` include:
+  `pending`: Scheduler has received the iteration and is waiting for an idle worker.
+  `running`: The iteration is currently being executed by a worker.
+  `canceled`: The iteration was canceled (e.g. due to a job spec update configured to interrupt ongoing iterations).
+  `error`: The iteration failed with a permanent error.
+  `completed`: The iteration finished successfully.
+The Runner will schedule the next iteration.
+  When a job is first registered, its initial state is set to  `completed` to allow the Runner to begin iteration.

+- `watermark`: the progress marker for job updates, i.e. the `toTS` of its last successful iteration.

 #### Register Job, Unregeister Job
 - All operations are first written to the `mo_iscp_log` and then propagated to the ISCP Runner through subscriptions.